-The most obvious attraction and for good reason.
-It’s seen record attendance in the last two years from those hoping to rock-climb its world-famous boulders, night owls looking to stargaze in one of the darkest regions in Southern California, or just nature enthusiast looking to escape.
+This is the most obvious attraction and for good reason.
+Its seen record attendance in the last two years from those hoping to rock-climb its world-famous boulders, night owls looking to stargaze in one of the darkest regions in southern California, or just nature enthusiast looking for an escape.
 Whatever it is you seek, this massive park has it all.

 NOAH PURIFY OUTDOOR ART MUSEUM

-Celebrated sculptor Noah Purifoy spent the last 15 years of his life living in the Joshua Tree desert, constructing this ten-acre outdoor museum entirely out of junked materials.
+Celebrated sculptor Noah Purifoy spent the last 15 years of his life living in the Joshua Tree desert, constructing a ten-acre outdoor museum entirely made out of junked materials.
 This otherworldly environment is one of California’s great art historical wonders.

 DO YOU HAVE A STORY TO SHARE?
 SEND US AN EMAIL, AND SHARE ON SOCIAL MEDIA USING #THEMODERNDAYEXPLORER